-Is Meghan Markle, the American actress and girlfriend of the British royal Prince Harry, a member of the tribe?
+Is Meghan Markle, the American actress and fiance of the royal Prince Harry, a member of the tribe?
+Let’s investigate:

 The story also says that a spokesperson for Westminster Abbey, the historic church where British royals get married, confirmed Markle’s Jewish background.

 “The spokesman also confirmed that Meghan’s Jewish background would not prevent her from having an ‘interfaith’ marriage there,” Camilla Tominey writes in the May 14 article.

 Unfortunately, for those who would love to see a Jew marry into British royalty, the claim is utterly false.

 Duncan Jeffery, Westminster Abbey’s head of communications, told JTA that the church never said that Markle was Jewish.
 It only confirmed that Markle could be married at the church despite a previous divorce, thanks to a rule that was instated in 2002.